-Your French Bulldog eating poop can be caused by a variety of medical conditions, so once they are ruled out, it is left up to you to address the behavior.
+Your French Bulldog eating poop can be caused by various medical conditions, so once they are ruled out, it is left up to you to address the behavior.
 The habit of eating poop can be difficult to reverse since it is considered a self-rewarding behavior.

 Why Does My French Bulldogs Eat Poop?

 There is no doubt that French Bulldogs are curious dogs.
-There are those Frenchies who are particular, and there are those who eat anything they can get their mouths on.
+There are those Frenchies who are particular and those who eat anything they can get their mouths on.

 The consumption of poop is referred to as coprophagia by vets.
-Dogs are often shown to exhibit coprophagia; it appears to be a behavioural disease but can sometimes be a symptom of something else.
-A behavioural diagnosis can only be made after medical causes of coprophagia have been excluded.
-A veterinarian can formulate a behavioural plan for treating coprophagia once potential medical issues have been ruled out.
+Dogs are often shown to exhibit coprophagia; it appears to be a behavioral disease but can sometimes be a symptom of something else.
+A behavioral diagnosis can only be made after medical causes of coprophagia have been excluded.
+A veterinarian can formulate a behavioral plan for treating coprophagia once potential medical issues have been ruled out.

 There are many possible reasons for this behavior.
-Your French Bulldog may start eating their own poop or the poo of other animals if they have medical problems or bad behavioral habits.
+Your French Bulldog may start eating their poop or the poo of other animals if they have medical problems or bad behavioral habits.
 Working with your vet to determine the most likely cause of your Frenchies eating feces is a good idea before beginning treatment.
-The main causes of poop eating in older French Bulldogs may be boredom, loneliness, anxiety, stress or a need for attention.
-Poop eating is fortunately outgrown for the majority of puppies, but for some Frenchies, it may persist into adulthood and become a habit or even a compulsive behavior.
+The main causes of poop eating in older French Bulldogs may be boredom, loneliness, anxiety, stress, or a need for attention.
+Poop eating is fortunately outgrown for most puppies, but for some Frenchies, it may persist into adulthood and become a habit or even a compulsive behavior.

 Behavioural Causes For Eating Poop

-Typically, coprophagia is a behavioural problem that resolves by the time the pup reaches adulthood.
+Typically, coprophagia is a behavioral problem that resolves by the time the pup reaches adulthood.
 Some common causes of coprophagia in French Bulldogs of all ages include:

 Veterinary practitioners and owners can work together to prevent the development of long-term habits and to correct issues that contribute to coprophagia through early intervention and consistent treatment.